 From the standpoint of South Korea’s niceness, this week has been pretty typical.
 Monday stands out because it began with an 80-year old man walking us ten blocks toward our destination to a police station — where two police officers took us the rest of the way in their police car.
 (Really, that was so cool).
 Our coffee house hostesses took photos of us and then thanked us profusely while giggling.
 On my subway ride back to our hotel, a young man gave me his seat next to a group of women who shared their popcorn with me.

 I am in love with Korea’s alphabet.
 And Koreans love it so much, “Hangeul” has its own fabulous museum in Seoul and its own national holiday on October 9.
 Why all the fuss?
 Koreans treasure their alphabet because it was created to promote what we today call democracy.

+We are in South Korea.
 We are standing in the dark at the base of a giant golden Buddha at 4:30am.
 The Buddha is framed by mountains and a wooden pagoda.
 I’m wearing six layers of lightweight cotton, unprepared for the near-freezing temperatures we will endure for the coming hour.
 Shaking, I find myself trying not to wonder why I thought staying at a temple in the mountains was a good idea.